Tips For Travelling With Medication

 • Check that your medications are allowed in that country

-Some medications are illegal in certain countries, especially if controlled drugs such as opioids.
+Some medications are illegal in certain countries, especially if controlled medications.
 In some countries you will not be allowed to take it in, or you may need approval such as a personal licence from the government or approval from your doctor to take them abroad.

 All countries vary with rules and requirements.
-Some are very strict such as India, Pakistan, Turkey and United Arab Emirates who have a long list of banned medications including even Codeine!
+Some are very strict such as India, Pakistan, Turkey and United Arab Emirates who have a long list of banned medications including even over the counter painkillers!

 This is very important, so do your research before you travel and allow time for any approval that may be needed.